TRN-Stvn/devweb-Projet-Instagram/Readme.md

 # Project Setup and Execution Guide for YouTube Clone

 ## Overview
-This guide provides instructions on how to build the Docker containers for the YouTube Clone project and launch the interface using Angular's `ng serve` command.
+This guide provides instructions on how to build the Docker containers for the YouTube Clone project and launch the interface.
 The YouTube Clone project is designed to mimic the basic functionalities of the popular video-sharing platform, YouTube, allowing users to upload, view, and comment on videos.

 ## Prerequisites
 - Docker